 - Page load time affects conversions – Data has shown people decide whether or not to convert within two seconds of landing on a site, anything longer decreases the chance of that visitor converting, if your site doesn’t load quickly it immediately puts you at a disadvantage.

 Practical ways to improve conversions

 Unless you have a fast, reliable website you will lose visitors.
-All the hard work, and budget, you put into your paid and organic search campaigns will go to waste.
+All the hard work, and budget, you put into your pay per click campaigns and organic search campaigns will go to waste.
 You can learn more about the relationship between SEO, PPC and CRO here.
 Visit Devio for more info on websites, optimized for search and conversions that load quickly and look beautiful.

 Read on to find out how we perform our initial health check on a website.

 1. Optimise for speed

 - Enable server gzip compression, this allows the server to serve compressed files.

 - Enable long caching headers for certain file types, this lets the user’s browser hold onto resources for longer so they don’t have to frequently re-download.